xbgmsharp/vuestic-postgsail/README.md

   - [ ] Add Action '...' column with sub menu to export to CVS, GPX
   - [ ] Add button with icon to export to CVS to log list page
   - [ ] Add button with to export to GPX to log details page
+- [ ] Log:
-  - [ ] Add trash and save icon to log details page
+  - [ ] Add trash and save icon to log details page next to text
 - [ ] Add Profile/Settings page
   - [ ] require backend update
 - [x] Add new vessel page